Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Not for everyone

-People already getting adequate dietary zinc who want to supplement above 40mg elemental zinc per day without also supplementing copper (1-2mg) risk developing copper deficiency over time.
-High-dose zinc supplementation (above 150mg/day) impairs immune function rather than enhancing it - a clear inverted-U relationship exists.
-People taking quinolone or tetracycline antibiotics should space zinc supplementation at least 2 hours apart, as zinc chelates these drugs and reduces their absorption.
-Those with hemochromatosis or Wilson disease should consult a physician before adding any mineral supplement.
-Zinc nasal sprays (Zicam) were pulled from the US market by the FDA in 2009 after reports of permanent anosmia (loss of smell) - do not use zinc intranasally.
+If you already get enough zinc from food, more is not a free upgrade.
+Going above 40mg of elemental zinc a day without also taking copper (1-2mg) can quietly drain your copper over time.
+Pushing higher backfires: above 150mg/day, zinc actually impairs immune function instead of helping it, so this is a case where more is worse, not better.
+If you take quinolone or tetracycline antibiotics, keep zinc at least 2 hours apart from your dose, because zinc grabs onto those drugs and cuts how much you absorb.
+Anyone with hemochromatosis or Wilson disease should talk to a physician before adding any mineral supplement.
+And one hard line: do not put zinc in your nose.
+Zinc nasal sprays (Zicam) were pulled from the US market by the FDA in 2009 after reports of permanent loss of smell (anosmia).

 Side Effects & Safety